wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

 *   (1) No society, and no persons representing themselves to be a society, shall commence business without first obtaining a certificate of incorporation under this Act.

-    (2) Every society or person who acts in contravention of this section commits an offence and is liable, on information laid by the FMA, to a fine not exceeding 5 pounds for every day during which business has been carried on without a certificate of incorporation having been obtained.
+    (2) Every society or person who acts in contravention of this section commits an offence and is liable on conviction to a fine not exceeding $10 for every day during which business has been carried on without a certificate of incorporation having been obtained.

+    (3) Proceedings for an offence against this section must be commenced by the FMA.

     Compare: 1908 No 18 s 49; Building Societies Act 1962 s 12(1) (UK)

-    Section 28(2): amended, on 1 May 2011, by [section 82][252] of the Financial Markets Authority Act 2011 (2011 No 5).
+    Section 28(2): replaced, on 1 July 2013, by [section 413][258] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 28(3): inserted, on 1 July 2013, by [section 413][258] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 29 Minimum subscription by founding members